sdip15fa/metahkg-old/README.md

 As contrasted with lihkg, metahkg is open to everyone and anyone can create an account with a email address, no matter issued by a university or not.

+## Deploying

+See DEPLOY.md.
+For a fast setup run ./setup.sh.

 ## Logo

 Logo (public/logo.svg) originally by "white card", CC-BY-4.0.